 |Visa subclass||July 2020||August 2020||September 2020||October 2020||November 2020||December 2020||January 2021||February 2021||March 2021||April

 |Skilled Work Regional (Provisional) visa (subclass 491) – Family Sponsored*

 *The information in the above table for the subclass 491 visa is for the family-sponsored stream only.
 State Nominated invitations (including for the Skilled – Nominated (subclass 190) visa) are issued separately by each State and Territory Government.

-Invitations issued for the Subclass 189 visa in the October round have decreased compared with the previous month, falling from 350 invitations in September, to 30 being issued in the current round.
+Invitations issued for the Subclass 189 visa in the January 2021 round have increased compared with the previous round, rising from 30 invitations in October 2020, to 200 being issued in the current round.

-For the Subclass 491 visa – Family Sponsored stream, there was also a reduction in invitations issued for the month, with 80 granted in the current round compared with 150 in September 2020.
+For the Subclass 491 visa – Family Sponsored stream, there was also an increase in invitations issued, with 163 granted in the current round compared with 80 in October 2020.

 Points Score Cut-Off

 Expression of Interest (EOI) applicants required the following minimum points scores to secure an invitation in the January 2021 round.